 Both boys and girls in the age group of 11- to 12-year receive two doses of HPV vaccine for six months.
 Teenagers and adults who start within 15 to 26 years have to take at least three doses of HPV vaccine to protect from HPV infection.

-According to the experts in a private gynaecologist clinic in London, 5 to 10% of all the cancers are usually hereditary.
+According to Gynaecology consultant in London, 5 to 10% of all the cancers are usually hereditary.
 This indicates you have greater chances of developing some cancers if you have a family record of such diseases.
-Your doctor may suggest performing genetic test to know if you have BRCA1 or BRCA2 mutation that can out you in higher risk of developing breast and ovarian cancer.
+Your Private Gynaecologist may suggest you performing genetic test to know if you have BRCA1 or BRCA2 mutation that can out you in higher risk of developing breast and ovarian cancer.

 Food Allergy Testing with Signs and Symptoms11 Sep, 2020